MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/uniformgridlayout_maximumrowsorcolumns.md

 ## -description

-Gets or sets the maximum number of items rendered per row or column, based on the orienation of the [UniformGridLayout](uniformgridlayout.md).
+Gets or sets the maximum number of items rendered per row or column, based on the orientation of the [UniformGridLayout](uniformgridlayout.md).

 ## -property-value